How the Media Presents Information

 Explore

-- Instruct students to find their own examples of coverage, analysis, and commentary, using the media type determined by the teacher (and predetermined topics.)
+- Instruct students to find examples of coverage, analysis, and commentary using pre-selected media and topics, and complete the graphic organizer.

-- Which presentation style most responsibly fulfills the media’s role of providing information that allows citizens to make informed political decisions?
-Explain your reasoning.
+- Which presentation style most responsibly fulfills the media’s role of helping citizens make informed political decisions?
+Why?